Zhu Ting (volleyball): 2010–2013: First MVP award at international tournament

 After training professionally for two years, Zhu was selected to be on the Chinese Junior National team in 2010.
 She participated in 2011 FIVB Volleyball Girls' U18 World Championship and won a silver medal with the team.
 In 2012, she entered the U20 team and won the 2012 Asian Junior Women's Volleyball Championship.
 She was also awarded MVP for the first time.
 In 2013, she continued to represent China's U20 national team and attended the 2013 FIVB Volleyball Women's U20 World Championship, helping the team win the championship.
-Continuing her high-level play, she was eventually awarded the MVP, Best Scorer, and Best Spiker of the tournament.
+She was awarded the MVP, Best Scorer, and Best Spiker of the tournament.

 Senior National Team and Clubs

 2013: First year in China National Team and Bronze medal at Club World Championship

 Zhu entered the Chinese senior national volleyball team for the first time in 2013, handpicked by Lang Ping who returned as head coach that year.
 Zhu participated in her first tournament in 2013 Montreux Volley Masters.
 Although the Chinese team finished in sixth place, Zhu was awarded Best Scorer of the tournament.

 Zhu rose to prominence at the 2013 FIVB U20 World Championship where she helped her team to win the title without losing a set.
 She was awarded MVP and Best Outside Spiker in the tournament.

 Playing her first Grand Prix at the 2013 FIVB Volleyball World Grand Prix, Zhu helped her team to win silver medal, the first in six years.
 She was awarded Best Outside Spiker of the tournament.

 Zhu participated in the 2013 Club World Championship with Guangdong Evergrande, winning the bronze medal after defeating Voléro Zürich.